srm-ecology/srm-ecology-website/README.md

 # SRM-Ecology website

-Status: DRAFT and not for dissemination
+Status: As of Feb 2, 2021, 9pm, the website is live.

 This is the code for creating the website for the srm-ecology working group.
-The draft is currently hosted on https://www.climateinterventionbiology.org/
+The website is currently hosted on https://www.climateinterventionbiology.org/

 ## Content and contributing

 Content is from the work group members.
 Work group members who have content to add or edits contact Phoebe Zarnetske or use the github issues.

 Additionally/alternatively, materials may be uploaded to our google drive folder and doc.
 Documents for editing the code are forthcoming, but group member may request access to this repository.
-Once granted, clone the repository, edit and push.  chan
+Once granted, clone the repository, edit and push.

 ## Site Technology